 - After you've mixed all of the ingredients together, taste the sauce and feel free to customize it to your liking.
 Add more sriracha and/or chile garlic sauce for more heat, or add more brown sugar for sweetness.
 If you're a peanut butter lover you can double the amount used in this recipe.

-- Heat 1 tbsp of sesame oil or coconut oil in a wok or skillet over medium-high heat.
+- Heat 1 tablespoon of sesame oil or coconut oil in a wok or skillet over medium-high heat.

 - Arrange your cubed tofu in the wok.
 Cook until golden-brown, about 3-4 minutes.